nicho7684/nicho7684/README.md

 - 🎓 Studying in Basic Technician Certificate in Information and Communication Technology (ICT)
 - 🐧 Running Arch Linux with Hyprland, deep in dotfiles and Wayland configuration
 - 🌐 Interested in self-hosting, homelab setups (Proxmox, Docker), and networking fundamentals
-- 💡 Currently exploring a side project called **Accountable** — a human-to-human accountability app
+- 💡 working on a collaborative project with a friend called Willem.
-- 📱 other projects include web and App development projects,hardware maintenance
+- 📱 Other projects include web and App development projects,hardware maintenance
 - 📍 Based in Dar es Salaam, Tanzania

 ### Tech stack